chandanhpcic/docs/source/history/thefork.rst

 ==============
 Welcome to about the fork.
 This page is intended to explain the original motivation for forking, but keep in mind that currently less than 10% of the original legacy code base remains.
-As it stands today, OPNsense has evolved from being a fork to a whole new security platform with leading innovations such as weekly security updates for all components, a REST API, inline Intrusion Prevention and an intuitive modern user interface.
+As it stands today, Reticen8 has evolved from being a fork to a whole new security platform with leading innovations such as weekly security updates for all components, a REST API, inline Intrusion Prevention and an intuitive modern user interface.